seedprod/free-coming-soon-page/README.md

 	5. Set your *Twitter Profile* URL on line 313 using the href attribute.
 	6. Set your *Email* on line 314 using the href attribute.
 	7. Set your background image on line 63, see file README.mb for additional background images.
-	8. Set your MailChimp email post URL on line 300 See video:
+	8. Set your MailChimp email post URL on line 300 See video: https://youtu.be/YUdP1qfMot8
 	9. FTP to your Website.
-See Video:

 Pre selected background images values:
 * Wave: https://images.unsplash.com/photo-1449168013943-3a15804bb41c?ixlib=rb-0.3.5&q=80&fm=jpg&crop=entropy&w=1080&fit=max&s=1958d4bfb59a246c6092ff0daabd284b